bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ## Implementation

 pandas DataFrames have an attribute method `groupby`, which can be used to ["split-apply-combine"](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html).
-This `groupby` method would work out-of-the-box if we wanted to merge _all_ rests into a single row, but we need to be a little trickier to leave other row types intact, while maintaining the order of the rows.
+This `groupby` method would work out-of-the-box if we wanted to merge _all_ rests into a single row, but we need to be a little trickier to capture only adjacent `Rest`-Type rows and leave other row types intact - all while maintaining the order of the rows.

 Here's the function that does it!